xbirt/mafft-gpu/README.md

 ## LICENSE
 See the `./license` file.

-If you have the extensions, see also the `./license.extensions` file,
+If you have the extensions, see also the `./license.extensions` file.